Aliases for TPSB2 Gene

 GeneCards Summary for TPSB2 Gene

 TPSB2 (Tryptase Beta 2 (Gene/Pseudogene)) is a Protein Coding gene.
-Diseases associated with TPSB2 include asthma.
 GO annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
 An important paralog of this gene is TPSAB1.

 UniProtKB/Swiss-Prot for TPSB2 Gene

 Tryptase is the major neutral protease present in mast cells and is secreted upon the coupled activation-degranulation response of this cell type.
-Has an immunoprotective role during bacterial infection.
-Required to efficiently combat K.pneumoniae infection (By similarity).
+May play a role in innate immunity.